PRVR: Partially Relevant Video Retrieval: Introduction

-With the advent of the big data era, millions of videos are uploaded to the Internet every day.
-There is an increasing need of retrieving videos from the big data.
-As common users prefer to express their information need by natural-language queries, research on text-to-video retrieval (T2VR) is important \cite{li2020sea,sigir2020tree,croitoru2021teachtext}.
-Given a query in the form of a natural language sentence, T2VR asks to retrieve videos that are semantically relevant to the given query from a gallery of videos.
-Current methods \cite{liu2019use,jin2021hierarchical,chen2020fine,gabeur2020multi,han2021fine,luo2021clip4clip} for T2VR are trained and tested on video-captioning oriented datasets such as MSVD \cite{chen2011collecting}, MSRVTT \cite{xu2016msr} and VATEX \cite{wang2019vatex}.
+\fi \IEEEPARstart{T}{ext}-to-video retrieval (T2VR) \cite{li2020sea,sigir2020tree,croitoru2021teachtext} is a popular task in the multimedia field.
+Although significant progress has been achieved in the past few years, current methods for T2VR \cite{liu2019use,jin2021hierarchical,chen2020fine,gabeur2020multi,han2021fine,luo2022clip4clip} assume that the video to be retrieved is fully relevant \textit{w.r.t.} a given textual query.
+Moreover, they simply make the evaluations on video-captioning oriented datasets such as MSVD \cite{chen2011collecting}, MSR-VTT \cite{xu2016msr} and VATEX \cite{wang2019vatex}.
 A key property of these datasets is that videos are assumed to be temporally pre-trimmed with short duration, whilst the provided captions well describe the gist of the video content.
-Consequently, for a given paired video and caption, the video is supposed to be fully relevant to the caption.
+Consequently, for a given paired video and caption, the video is supposed to be fully relevant to the caption, as shown in Fig.\ref{fig:task_diff} (a).
 In reality, however, as queries are not known a priori, pre-trimmed video clips may not contain sufficient content to fully meet the query.
 This suggests a gap between the literature and the real world.

-To fill the above gap, we propose in this paper a novel T2VR subtask termed \textit{Partially Relevant Video Retrieval (PRVR)}.
-An untrimmed video is considered to be partially relevant w.r.t. a given textual query as long as the video contains a (short) moment relevant w.r.t. the query, see Fig. \ref{fig:teaser}.
-PRVR aims to retrieve such partially relevant videos from a large collection of untrimmed videos.
-Because where the relevant moment is localized and how long it lasts are both unknown (see Fig. \ref{fig:ratio_distribution}), PRVR is more challenging than the conventional T2VR task.
+To fill out this gap, we propose a novel subtask of T2VR termed \textit{Partially Relevant Video Retrieval (PRVR)}, which aims to retrieve such partially relevant videos from a large collection of untrimmed videos.
+As shown in Fig.\ref{fig:task_diff} (b), an untrimmed video is considered partially relevant \textit{w.r.t.} a given textual query as long as it contains a (short) moment that is relevant to the query.
+The video may include content that is irrelevant to the query.
+Since both the location of the relevant moment and its duration are unknown, and the presence of irrelevant content in the target videos, PRVR is more challenging than the current T2VR task.